How Often Should You See a Personal Trainer?

 The total spend over the first 6 months is roughly $4,000 to $6,000.
 The front-loading is the expensive part.
 The maintenance phase costs much less.

-The math behind why this pattern works: the marginal value of a PT session is highest at the start (when you are learning fundamentals you cannot teach yourself) and drops over time (once you can self-coach the basics, the coach mostly catches edge cases).
+Here is why this pattern works: the value of a PT session is highest at the start, when you are learning fundamentals you cannot teach yourself, and it drops over time, once you can self-coach the basics and the coach is mostly catching edge cases.
 Front-loading captures the high-value work early.
-Tapering preserves the long-term accountability and form-check value at a sustainable cost.
+Tapering keeps the accountability and form-check value alive at a cost you can actually carry for years.

-This is also why we usually push back when prospective members ask about a 40-session package on day one.
-The right starting point is a 10-session block to test fit and start the foundation, then renew based on how the first block goes.
-Not a year-long commitment from a cold start.
+This is also why we usually push back when a prospective member asks about a 40-session package on day one.
+The right starting point is a 10-session block to test the fit and start the foundation, then renew based on how the first block goes.
+Not a year-long commitment from a cold start before you even know if you like training with us.

 Budget framing: ROI by frequency